 As tempting as it is to while away the time at home looking at social media, it can have a huge impact on your mental health.

-Focussing on your own wellbeing and practicing self-care is vital – which means stepping away from social media, especially right now.
+Focussing on your own wellbeing and practicing self-care is vital – which means stepping away from social media.

-Constant updates about the number of people infected with Coronavirus and the number of deaths is extremely stressful, so limit how often you read the news while still keeping up to date with what is going on in your area.
+Constantly checking the news, especially during more stressful times, is also not good for your wellbeing.
+So limit how often you read the news while still keeping up to date with what is going on in your area.
 Once or twice a day is enough!